overture-stack/website/markdown/documentation/ego/installation/prerequisites/index.md

 1. **Docker**

-    - For ease of use we recommend using <a href="https://www.docker.com/products/docker-desktop/" target="_blank" rel="noopener noreferrer">Docker Desktop</a>
+    - For ease of use, we recommend using <a href="https://www.docker.com/products/docker-desktop/" target="_blank" rel="noopener noreferrer">Docker Desktop</a>
     - If you prefer using the command line, you can install the <a href="https://docs.docker.com/engine/install/" target="_blank" rel="noopener noreferrer">Docker Engine here</a>